f5devcentral/sslo-o365-update/README.md

     "system":{
         "log_level": 1                       -> 0 = no logging, 1 = normal logging, 2 = verbose logging
-        "ca_bundle": "ca-bundle.crt"         -> The CA certificate bundle to use for validating the remote server certificate "working_directory": "/shared/o365"  -> The working directory to install and run the script from "retry_attempts": 3                  -> Number of attempts to make if initial remote call fails "retry_delay": 300                   -> Delay between attempts
+        "ca_bundle": "ca-bundle.crt"         -> The CA certificate bundle to use for validating the remote server certificate "working_directory": "/shared/o365"  -> The working directory to install and run the script from.
+Each defined endpoint will create a subfolder under this.
+        "retry_attempts": 3                  -> Number of attempts to make if initial remote call fails "retry_delay": 300                   -> Delay between attempts
     }